poiyomi/PoiyomiDocs/docs/terms-of-service/terms-of-service.md

 hide_table_of_contents: true
 ---

-By using the Shader, you hereby agree to the Terms of Service as listed below.
+By using the Shader, you hereby agree to the Terms of Service and Licenses as listed below.
 Depending on which version of the Shader you use, Free vs. Pro, it's important you understand how these rules apply to you.

 ## Free Version